Airplane: Design and manufacture

 Assembly line of the SR-71 Blackbird at Skunk Works, Lockheed Martin's Advanced Development Programs (ADP).

 Most airplanes are constructed by companies with the objective of producing them in quantity for customers.
 The design and planning process, including safety tests, can last up to four years for small turboprops or longer for larger planes.

 During this process, the objectives and design specifications of the aircraft are established.
 First the construction company uses drawings and equations, simulations, wind tunnel tests and experience to predict the behavior of the aircraft.
 Computers are used by companies to draw, plan and do initial simulations of the aircraft.
 Small models and mockups of all or certain parts of the plane are then tested in wind tunnels to verify its aerodynamics.

 When the design has passed through these processes, the company constructs a limited number of prototypes for testing on the ground.
 Representatives from an aviation governing agency often make a first flight.
 The flight tests continue until the aircraft has fulfilled all the requirements.
 Then, the governing public agency of aviation of the country authorizes the company to begin production.

 In the United States, this agency is the Federal Aviation Administration (FAA).
 In the European Union, European Aviation Safety Agency (EASA); in the United Kingdom it is the Civil Aviation Authority (CAA).
 In Canada, the public agency in charge and authorizing the mass production of aircraft is Transport Canada's Civil Aviation Authority.

-When a part or component needs to be joined together by welding for virtually any aerospace or defense application, it must meet the most stringent and specific safety regulations and standards.
+When a part or component needs to be joined by welding for virtually any aerospace or defense application, it must meet the most stringent and specific safety regulations and standards.
 Nadcap, or the National Aerospace and Defense Contractors Accreditation Program sets global requirements for quality, quality management and quality assurance for aerospace engineering.